zguven/SpringBoot_REST_JPA_PostgreSQL_JS/README.md

 ## Test the application on browser
-After running the application, type this url on a browser: [localhost:8080](http://localhost:8080/)
+After starting the application, type this url on a browser: [localhost:8080](http://localhost:8080/)

 <img alt="UserList-Screenshot" src="src/main/resources/_temp/screen/UserList.png">